uw-bionlp/PL_Marker_Plus/README.md

 # PL-Marker++

 This repository contains source code for PL-Marker++, used in our paper _A Novel Corpus of Annotated Medical Imaging Reports and Information Extraction Results Using BERT-based Language Models_ (Accepted @ LREC-COLING2024).

-Example input data are not included.
+Example input, output data are not included (will be added upon IRB approval).
 PL-Marker++, which is the augmented version of PL-Marker, provides the classification of subtypes for extracted entities.

 Original PL-Marker implementation can be found at https://github.com/thunlp/PL-Marker